CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/data-types/text/searchoptions.md

 ---
 title: "SearchOptions"
 linkTitle: "SearchOptions"
-description: "Used to define how text searches determine whether text matches the search (i.e. text contains the searched for text or matches the specified regex or pattern)."
+description: "Used to specify how text is matched when performing a search (i.e. text matches the specified literal text, regex or pattern)."
 ---

 # {{% param title %}}